 Nano applications fight allergies

 ACS works with Editors to create online collections of previously published research on areas of current scientific interest.
 The collections are designed not only for experienced investigators but also as a tool to teach students about the diverse areas of the chemical sciences.
-Check out some of our collections on nanotechnology!
+Check out some of our articles and collections on nanotechnology!

 It is estimated that by 2020, 2 million workers in the U.S. will have nanotechnology-related jobs, and the U.S. market value of products using nanotechnology will be $1 trillion, or 5% of the GDP.